su-apt/smartblog/README.md

 ## SmartBlog

--pagefor user can update or edit data avatar or email or user name .. etc
+-page for user can update or edit data avatar or email or user name .. etc

-- time line page with relation between users on database -follow and unfollow system
+- time line page with relation between users on database
+- follow and unfollow system
+- like posts system
--like system
+-and notifications system
+- database relation